pandurangpatil/llm-chat/initial-design.md

 3. Fetch most recent messages for the (thread,model) in reverse chronological order until the configured `CONTEXT_TOKEN_BUDGET`
 4. Append the new user message
 5. Send to model with streaming enabled if requested
-6. After assistant reply completes, process summarization inline within the API call flow
+6. After assistant reply completes, trigger async summarization (non-blocking) for that (thread,model)

 #### Summarization Process

-- Summarization jobs are processed inline within the API call flow
+- Summarization triggered asynchronously per API call but doesn't block response
-- After each assistant completion, the system immediately generates a summary using the same model
+- After each assistant completion, async summarization begins using the same model
 - Summaries are ~300–700 tokens per requirement
-- Updates `threads.models[modelId].last_summary` before completing the API response
+- Updates `threads.models[modelId].last_summary` asynchronously

 #### Title Generation

-- After the first assistant reply for a thread+model pair, title generation is processed inline
+- Title generation happens synchronously on first user message in thread (across all models)
-- Title job uses same model with a short instruction and writes `thread.title` if default
+- Uses same model with a short instruction and writes `thread.title` if default
-- Completed before the API response is returned
+- Completed within the API response for first message

-#### Job Processing
+#### Inline Processing

-- Jobs are processed synchronously within the API call to ensure completion before response
+- Title generation occurs synchronously on first message in a thread
+- Summarization triggered asynchronously per API call (non-blocking)
-- No external queue systems or Cloud Tasks - all processing happens inline
+- No external queue systems or workers - all processing within API context
-- Ensures data consistency and immediate availability of summaries and titles
+- Manual summarization available via dedicated endpoint for user control
+- Summaries displayed in UI under respective thread/model conversations

 ### Pagination & Data Loading